-Emmett: “Could I be of use to you?”
+Support: “Could I be of use to you?”
 He pushes on, lost in her touch.

-Support: “Aside from the favor you will owe me for this work?”
+Celia: “Aside from the favor you will owe me for this work?”

 There’s a momentary pause, though the hands on his body do not cease their work.